Page Content

 Hyagnis chinensis

-Hyagnis chinensis is the scientific name of a group of Lamiinae -also called lamiines or flat-faced longhorned beetles-
+Hyagnis chinensis is the scientific name of a group -also called lamiines or flat-faced longhorned beetles-

 Hyagnis chinensis Breuning, 1961